top of page

 • Encourage teamwork and leadership development and cultivate a sense of personal value, self-confidence, and collective accountability.

-• Support girls (15-18) in returning to some form of formal educational setting and the pursuit of matriculation and encourage army/national service as a path toward social inclusion.
+• Support youth (15-18) in returning to some form of formal educational setting and the pursuit of matriculation and encourage army/national service as a path toward social inclusion.

 • Provide a transition from adolescence to young adulthood for young women (18-21) not yet equipped to enter society with full autonomy.